stefan-baumann/ManiaVersionSelector/README.md

 ![MVS](MVS.jpg)

 ## Usage
-Open the ManiaVersionSelector program to edit the configuration.
-If no configuration exists, a new one will be created.
-After the configuration is saved, the configured applications will be available in the menu when opening any `.Gbx` files.
+When set up, this utility will display a menu allowing you to select from multiple installed games and other tools whenever you open a `.Gbx` file.
+To edit the programs that are displayed, open the ManiaVersionSelector program directly.
+If no configuration file exists, a new one will be created and then opened to allow for modifications.
+After the configuration is saved, the applications specified in the configuration will be available in the menu when opening any `.Gbx` files.

 ## Prerequisites
 You need [.NET Core Desktop Runtime version 3.1 or above](https://dotnet.microsoft.com/download/dotnet-core/3.1) to run this application